 - Request a replacement Medicare or Social Security card.

-- Change your address or phone number.
+- Change your address or phone number on file with the SSA.

 - Verify your earnings over your career.